danielesantiago/danielesantiago/README.md

 [![author](https://img.shields.io/badge/author-dani-blue.svg)](https://www.linkedin.com/in/daniele-santiago/) [![data-science](https://img.shields.io/badge/data-science-blue.svg)](https://www.linkedin.com/in/daniele-santiago/) [![medium](https://img.shields.io/badge/blog-medium-blue.svg)](https://medium.com/@daniele.santiago)

-I'm **Daniele**, a Computer Science undergraduate from Brazil and an avid Data Science enthusiast.
-Currently, I work as a Data Scientist at Conta Azul, where I get to put my skills to use on a daily basis.
-I also serve as a **Data Science Professor** at P.E.D (Data Interview Preparation), guiding the next generation of data enthusiasts.

-With a strong background in **Python**, **C**, and **POO**, I'm always eager to take on new challenges and explore new technologies.
-Whether you're interested in discussing these topics, or have any questions related to them, feel free to reach out to me.
-I'm always happy to connect and learn from others in the community.
+I'm **Daniele**, a **Computer Science Bachelor’s graduate** from Brazil and an avid Data Science enthusiast.
+I currently work as a **Data Scientist** at Conta Azul, where I apply my skills daily to solve real-world problems.
+In addition to my full-time role, I’m passionate about sharing knowledge and empowering the next generation of Data Scientists and Analysts.
+I frequently collaborate with educational institutions, teaching and mentoring students in **machine learning**, **programming**, and **statistics**.
+If you're interested in discussing these topics or have any related questions, feel free to reach out—I'm always happy to connect and learn from others in the community.

 ## 📫 Let's connect on social media!